Bony Old Crone

 Connecting with the moon is one of the essentials of Witchcraft.
 In learning to keep time with Hecate's cycles, we can free ourselves from much of the structure of patriarchy.
 For women, the moon is especially connected to our blood, and so links us to all the mysteries of birth, life and death.
 The moon connects us with the trees and their stories and uses, as each of Her cycles is named for one of these living kinfolk of the earth.
 In a society based on solar concepts and imagery, Luna is especially helping in attuning us to the dark side and the many qualities associated with the deep self.

 The Crone is the third and final aspect of the three-fold Goddess, Hecate.
-She is the dark moon, the wintertime, old age and knower of mysteries.
+She is the dark moon and the Dark Moon represents the Dark Goddess, the wintertime, old age and knower of mysteries.
 The Crone time brings the harvest of experience, when we reap the accumulated benefits of all that we have learned.
 The Crone is a teacher or wise one, sometimes called the "wayshower" as she shines the light of wisdom for all to see.
 She brings patience.

 In myth and legend, the Crone Hecate is often seen with her great black cauldron stirring up brews for magical transformation or bringing the dead back to life.